ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Day 206 of Learning Android — Understanding Android Versions and Its Evolution - <a href="https://medium.com/@payalmehra3522/day-206-of-learning-android-understanding-android-versions-and-its-evolution-0c41d3e1f3db?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SwiftUI in 2026: the tips that actually save you time - <a href="https://medium.com/@siddhant.shukla_3691/swiftui-in-2026-the-tips-that-actually-save-you-time-425c9bfd8da2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `Siddhant Shukla`**

-<blockquote>After learning about the early history of Android and the Open Handset Alliance, I wanted to understand what happened next.
+<blockquote>WWDC26 didn’t hand SwiftUI a redesign.
+It handed developers a pile of small fixes to things that used to make you swear at Xcode at 1am…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Let GPT-6 Astra Build My Mobile App.
-It Felt Like Jarvis. - <a href="https://shrix1.medium.com/i-let-gpt-6-astra-build-my-mobile-app-it-felt-like-jarvis-be521cae11f7?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Clean Architecture in Flutter: Why You Need It and When You Don’t - <a href="https://medium.com/@nisargratani/clean-architecture-in-flutter-why-you-need-it-and-when-you-dont-5b0741d5919a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shri`**
+✍️ **posted by `Nisarg Ratani`**

-<blockquote>SupWriter already makes money.
-Customers wanted a mobile app.
-I gave Astra the tools and kept the feedback loop running.
+<blockquote>As a Flutter developer, you can build a working application surprisingly quickly.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Hotel Booking App Development: A Complete Guide to Building a Modern Reservation Platform - <a href="https://medium.com/startup-insider-edge/hotel-booking-app-development-a-complete-guide-to-building-a-modern-reservation-platform-c0d2aa50e714?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 207 of Learning Android-Getting Familiar with Android Studio and IDE Features - <a href="https://medium.com/@payalmehra3522/day-207-of-learning-android-getting-familiar-with-android-studio-and-ide-features-b57b80891d2f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack`**
+✍️ **posted by `Payal Mehra`**

-<blockquote>Picture this.
-It’s almost midnight, and a guest is scrolling through five different booking sites, comparing the exact same room at five…
+<blockquote>After spending the last few days understanding the foundation and history of Android, I finally reached something much closer to actual…
-Continue reading on StartupInsider »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Why I Built ASOShot: A Free App Store Screenshot Editor - <a href="https://medium.com/@cihankoc41/why-i-built-asoshot-a-free-app-store-screenshot-editor-0c064fbbd447?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Securing API Keys in Client Apps: Proxies, Vaults, and Obfuscation Myths - <a href="https://medium.com/@sourleangchhean/securing-api-keys-in-client-apps-proxies-vaults-and-obfuscation-myths-063381e81e2f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `cihan koc`**
+✍️ **posted by `Jupiter Dev`**

-<blockquote>Preparing store screenshots should be a short release task.
-In practice, it often turns into a small design project: find the current…
+<blockquote>Anything your app can read at runtime, a determined user can read too.
+Here’s how to design around that on iOS, Android, and the web.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Engineering VoxSphere (Part 2): Frontend Architecture, Multi-Tenant Partnerships, and Developer… - <a href="https://medium.com/@tatankavenkat_19803/engineering-voxsphere-part-2-frontend-architecture-multi-tenant-partnerships-and-developer-13504c543d8a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Mobile SDK Is Very Different From Building a Mobile App - <a href="https://medium.com/@bilal.hairab/building-a-mobile-sdk-is-very-different-from-building-a-mobile-app-c9ef7334148f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `fidatothearchitect`**
+✍️ **posted by `Bilal Hairab `**

-<blockquote>In Part 1, we built the core system architecture, database schema, transactional storage limits, and asynchronous moderation pipeline for…
+<blockquote>At first glance, building a mobile SDK may look like building a smaller mobile app.
 Continue reading on Medium »</blockquote>

+<h3>6.
+No Mac?
+You can still ship your Flutter app to iOS.
+I built an MCP server for it - <a href="https://medium.com/@guruprasathjay/no-mac-you-can-still-ship-your-flutter-app-to-ios-i-built-an-mcp-server-for-it-86fb85fa971f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Guruprasathjay`**

+<blockquote>Flutter’s promise is one codebase for Android and iOS.
+Then you try to ship the iOS half from a Windows or Linux machine and hit a wall…
+Continue reading on Medium »</blockquote>

+<h3>7.
+What I Learned in My Fifth Year as a Software Engineer - <a href="https://levelup.gitconnected.com/what-i-learned-in-my-fifth-year-as-a-software-engineer-5eef4fef4158?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Miguel`**

+<blockquote>I started writing here a long time ago, it's been five years to be more precise, and I used to do a series where each year I talked about…
+Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Day 206 of Learning Android — Understanding Android Versions and Its Evolution - <a href="https://medium.com/@payalmehra3522/day-206-of-learning-android-understanding-android-versions-and-its-evolution-0c41d3e1f3db?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 207 of Learning Android-Getting Familiar with Android Studio and IDE Features - <a href="https://medium.com/@payalmehra3522/day-207-of-learning-android-getting-familiar-with-android-studio-and-ide-features-b57b80891d2f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Payal Mehra`**

-<blockquote>After learning about the early history of Android and the Open Handset Alliance, I wanted to understand what happened next.
+<blockquote>After spending the last few days understanding the foundation and history of Android, I finally reached something much closer to actual…
 Continue reading on Medium »</blockquote>

 <h3>2.
-I Thought Clipboard in Flutter Was Just Copy and Paste - <a href="https://medium.com/@ankii8946/i-thought-clipboard-in-flutter-was-just-copy-and-paste-3faeb05b1d49?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Running a language model on the phone with LiteRT-LM — Part I - <a href="https://medium.com/@spparks_/running-a-language-model-on-the-phone-with-litert-lm-part-i-92250e5db000?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit Mehra`**
+✍️ **posted by `sparkss`**

-<blockquote>When i first started using clipboard features in Flutter i thought there was not much to learn.
+<blockquote>Part I: Putting the model in the app.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Android CLI in Practice: Building an AI-Powered Android Workflow - <a href="https://medium.com/@sharmapraveen91/android-cli-in-practice-building-an-ai-powered-android-workflow-cdaf1854d582?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Running a language model on the phone with LiteRT-LM — Part II - <a href="https://medium.com/@spparks_/running-a-language-model-on-the-phone-with-litert-lm-part-ii-8c533be3805a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `praveen sharma`**
+✍️ **posted by `sparkss`**

-<blockquote>Part 3 of the Android CLI series — a hands-on walkthrough of installing Android CLI, connecting an AI agent, building an Android app…
+<blockquote>Part II : Holding the engine only while it is worth holding.
 Continue reading on Medium »</blockquote>

 <h3>4.
-From Commands to Agents: The New Android Development Workflow - <a href="https://ravirawal13.medium.com/from-commands-to-agents-the-new-android-development-workflow-4ec690797ac7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+O que aprendi tentando dar boot em Linux num projetor Android barato - <a href="https://medium.com/@erickson_dias/o-que-aprendi-tentando-dar-boot-em-linux-num-projetor-android-barato-ff6fc4fee014?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravi Rawal`**
+✍️ **posted by `Erickson A. C. Dias`**

-<blockquote>How Android CLI, Skills, Android knowledge, devices, UI inspection, and Journeys come together in agent-first Android development.
+<blockquote>Um experimento reversível com ADB, recovery, initramfs e pendrive — incluindo o misterioso segundo reinício.
 Continue reading on Medium »</blockquote>

 <h3>5.
-My screenshot tests spent more time shrinking images than rendering them - <a href="https://medium.com/@traz.developer/my-screenshot-tests-spent-more-time-shrinking-images-than-rendering-them-31e4d33900f2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Left Termius and Built My Own Android SSH Client - <a href="https://pub.huizhou92.com/why-i-left-termius-and-built-my-own-android-ssh-client-54c3f6d69099?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `triasbrata`**

+<blockquote>The story behind Jeansh, an Android SSH client for coding and supervising AI agents from a phone or tablet.
+Continue reading on The Ordinary Programmer »</blockquote>

+<h3>6.
+Kenapa Aku Meninggalkan Termius dan Membuat SSH Client Android Sendiri - <a href="https://medium.com/@triasbrata/kenapa-aku-meninggalkan-termius-dan-membuat-ssh-client-android-sendiri-3fdf3aa93678?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Artsiom Seliuzhytski`**
+✍️ **posted by `triasbrata`**

-<blockquote>How rendering a smaller device made verification 27% faster and the golden images 45% smaller
+<blockquote>Cerita di balik Jeansh, SSH client Android untuk ngoding dan mengawasi AI agent dari HP atau tablet.
 Continue reading on Medium »</blockquote>

+<h3>7.
+One Expression, Three Platforms: Runtime Evaluation on Android, iOS and Web - <a href="https://medium.com/@ahmed.aboelnaga/one-expression-three-platforms-runtime-evaluation-on-android-ios-and-web-a622ba5c3a02?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmed Aboelnaga`**

+<blockquote>Every team that ships the same product on Android, iOS and a web portal eventually hits the same wall: a piece of logic that must behave…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-I Thought Clipboard in Flutter Was Just Copy and Paste - <a href="https://medium.com/@ankii8946/i-thought-clipboard-in-flutter-was-just-copy-and-paste-3faeb05b1d49?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Save €3 per EU Customs Declaration Line (Shopify Seller Guide 2026) - <a href="https://medium.com/@erin.liu80/how-to-save-3-per-eu-customs-declaration-line-shopify-seller-guide-2026-faafd98ebe93?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ankit Mehra`**
+✍️ **posted by `Erin Liu`**

-<blockquote>When i first started using clipboard features in Flutter i thought there was not much to learn.
+<blockquote>If you’re a Shopify seller shipping to the EU, you’ve probably felt the pain of the new customs declaration fees.
+Every product line on…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Don’t Touch Meta’s Muse Until You Read These Quick Tips! - <a href="https://medium.com/@jonsbrain/dont-touch-meta-s-muse-until-you-read-these-quick-tips-54158a8dc431?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Before Using Siri AI in iOS 27: Checking the English Beta, Compatible Devices, and Language… - <a href="https://medium.com/@bonnyjames0830/before-using-siri-ai-in-ios-27-checking-the-english-beta-compatible-devices-and-language-d5a779acefe6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jon`**
+✍️ **posted by `-D-`**

-<blockquote>I hope this will be a little help for first time Muse users.
+<blockquote>You have updated to iOS 27, but Siri AI is nowhere to be found.
+Before assuming that the update alone should make it available, read…
 Continue reading on Medium »</blockquote>

 <h3>3.
-I Built a Robot That Physically Controls a Smartphone - <a href="https://medium.com/@yamozger/i-built-a-robot-that-physically-controls-a-smartphone-3f4e64342d23?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forget iPhone Duo: Apple Is Quietly Redefining How We’ll Interact With Smartphones - <a href="https://medium.com/@PedroRodP/forget-iphone-duo-apple-is-quietly-redefining-how-well-interact-with-smartphones-0f2eedb17cb0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yamozger`**
+✍️ **posted by `Pedro Rodríguez Peluffo`**

-<blockquote>A hardware approach to smartphone automation using an XY mechanism, physical touch, computer vision, and AI
+<blockquote>There’s no UI without UX.
+And the tech giant is revolutionizing both.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Lightweight iOS IDE kxapp: Complete Project Development and Debugging Without Xcode for iOS… - <a href="https://medium.com/@xingqpa123b/lightweight-ios-ide-kxapp-complete-project-development-and-debugging-without-xcode-for-ios-91f158a38c2f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Guessing Why Your iOS App Is Slow: A Guide to Instruments - <a href="https://medium.com/@gauravharkhani01/stop-guessing-why-your-ios-app-is-slow-a-guide-to-instruments-6686e7b5d2e3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeStories`**
+✍️ **posted by `Gaurav Harkhani`**

-<blockquote>After doing iOS development for a while, the choice of IDE actually directly affects your daily coding rhythm.
-Whether the editor is…
+<blockquote>How to diagnose CPU spikes, memory growth, main-thread stalls, and SwiftUI re-render costs - with a real production investigation, not a…
 Continue reading on Medium »</blockquote>

+<h3>5.
+One Expression, Three Platforms: Runtime Evaluation on Android, iOS and Web - <a href="https://medium.com/@ahmed.aboelnaga/one-expression-three-platforms-runtime-evaluation-on-android-ios-and-web-a622ba5c3a02?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmed Aboelnaga`**

+<blockquote>Every team that ships the same product on Android, iOS and a web portal eventually hits the same wall: a piece of logic that must behave…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Apple Watch brings distributed system headaches to your app - <a href="https://levelup.gitconnected.com/apple-watch-brings-distributed-system-headaches-to-your-app-e79f76acf3e5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jacob Bartlett`**

+<blockquote>“My Toddler Loves Distributed Systems, So I Built Him a Radar”
+Continue reading on Level Up Coding »</blockquote>

+<h3>7.
+Swift 6.4 and iOS 27: What Actually Changed Under the Hood - <a href="https://medium.com/@livedg05/swift-6-4-and-ios-27-what-actually-changed-under-the-hood-6982043a4fd2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mok5ha G`**

+<blockquote>A hands-on look at the language and platform updates from WWDC 2026 — no keynote required.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Stop Testing Siri with UI Automation: A Better App Intents Testing Strategy - <a href="https://levelup.gitconnected.com/stop-testing-siri-with-ui-automation-a-better-app-intents-testing-strategy-ea820cc21a61?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alok Upadhyay`**

+<blockquote>The problem is not your button — it is the system contract
+Continue reading on Level Up Coding »</blockquote>